Beaver Brook Falls Wayside

 Beaver Brook Falls Wayside is a 7.3 acre park in Colebrook, New Hampshire, along Route 145.
 It features a roadside view of the scenic 80 foot Beaver Brook Falls.
 Picnic tables, restroom facilities and a small picnic shelter are available.

-The park is 1 of 10 New Hampshire state parks that were in the path of totality for the 2024 solar eclipse, with the park experiencing 3 minutes and 3 seconds of totality.
+History

+Beaver Brook Falls Wayside was created from Keazer Memorial Park which was given to the State by the heirs of Joseph Y. Keazer in 1961.
+It became a state park on July 19, 1967.